ClaudiaBerlin/ClaudiaBerlin/README.md

 # Hi, I'm Claudia Berlin 👋

 I'm a webdeveloper in training.
-Its exciting to see see ideas coming to life gradually and learning to be able to use technology for good: helping to share and improve daily life ##🌎
+Its exciting to see see ideas coming to life gradually and learning to be able to use technology for good: helping to share and improve daily life

-#- Interested in web and mobile app devpelopment
-#- Currently learning Javascript, React & PHP.
-Beginner Knowledge in HTML & CSS
-#- Looking to collaborate on small and easy beginner projects
-#- You reach me best via this Github account :)
+Interested in web and mobile app devpelopment and currently learning Javascript, React & PHP.
+Beginner Knowledge in HTML & CSS.
+Looking to collaborate on small and easy beginner projects.
+You reach me best via this Github account :)

 <!---
 ClaudiaBerlin/ClaudiaBerlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.